mzw22/kber/README.md

 `estimate_k()` estimates the value of $k$ which best describes discrimination between stimuli. `stimulus_model()` can be used to inspect the resulting model, and any other models (eg. $k = 0$ or $k = 1$).
 If you want to plot the predictions of this model, you can use `stimulus_contrast()` to compute contrast directly.

 ## WARNING
 As with any model fitting in R, always plot your model and check that its assumptions are met.

-This model of stimulus perception assumes that:
+In particular, this model of stimulus perception assumes that:
-(a) discrimination can/should be described with a generalised linear model, with all the associated assumptions;
+1. discrimination can/should be described with a generalised linear model, with all the associated assumptions;
-(b) discrimination varies with magnitude in an unidirectional manner which can be described by the parameter $k$.
+2. discrimination varies with magnitude in an unidirectional manner which can be described by the parameter $k$.

 ## Feedback
 Please send any questions, suggestions and bugs to mzwo142@gmail.com or open an issue at https://github.com/mzw22/kber.